barnejoh/WorkoutGenerator/README.md

-Web scraping project that compares exercises primary and secondary muscle groups targeted to create a balanced workout routine in the form of an ordered list of exercises
+Web scraping project that compares exercises primary and secondary muscle groups targeted to create a balanced, unique workout routine in the form of an ordered list of randomized exercises